dss-extensions/dss-extensions/python_apis.md

 - Use `idx` where possible to avoid passing strings avoid and a hashmap lookup. `idx` only passes a single integer through the APIs and activates the element directly, so it is fast. `Name` needs all the string work and a hashmap (somewhat equivalent to `dict` in Python) lookup, then activates the target element.
 Although the official OpenDSS implementation does not include `idx` for all component types, DSS Extensions do.
 See the next section for details.
 - For reading multiple channels from a single Monitor object, prefer using the `ByteStream` property/function or the `AsMatrix` extension (even with COM) as noted in a previous section.
 - If you need to mutate an object or read a result and the target DSS class has a dedicated API, prefer using that instead of feeding strings through the `Text.Command` API.
 The dedicated APIs can change the target fields directly (this is especially true for DSS Extensions), while `Text.Command` feeds the DSS parser first.
 In the end, using the dedicated APIs can avoid string formatting/interpolation and later parsing back those to integers/floats/etc. altogether.
+- If your analysis requires running multiple scenarios of the same circuit, do try to keep the circuit in memory instead of reloading it.
+For that, save the list of changes done in the previous analysis step to undo them later, or just restore everything to a known state.
+This can bring a good performance bonus with medium and large circuits.
+Tiny circuits may not be affected, but that depends on a lot of factors, including the processor of the machine running the DSS engine.
+- On Windows:
+    - avoid circuits fragmented in too many files
+    - try to exclude the circuit folders from your antivirus scans (especially real-time scans)
+    - avoid disk operations in general since NTFS (the most common filesystem on Windows) is usually slow; if possible, use an API to read the results in memory instead of writing a text report and reading it back.
+This is not always possible, but many new users don't explore the API before deciding to use the slow approach of using reports.

 ## Property and function table